 5. Use everyday people as models

-If your clothing line is designed to be worn by everyday people instead of celebrities and movie stars, hire non-professionals to model your outfits.
+If you want everyday people to wear your clothing line instead of celebrities and movie stars, hire non-professionals to model your outfits.
 Balenciaga used this approach for its 2019 spring fashion line by choosing engineers, architects, and other white- and blue-collar workers to walk down the runway.
 This innovative idea can make your designs appear more accessible to mainstream shoppers who don’t think of themselves as fashion models.
 It’s an unexpected and fun way to open your brand up to potential lifelong shoppers.

 6. Have a pet fashion show